awslabs/kubeflow-manifests/docs/deployment/vanilla/guide.md

 while ! kustomize build docs/deployment/vanilla | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done
 ```

-Once, everything is installed successfully, you can access the Kubeflow Central Dashboard [by logging in to your cluster](#connect-to-your-kubeflow-cluster).
+Once everything is installed successfully, you can access the Kubeflow Central Dashboard [by logging into your cluster](#connect-to-your-kubeflow-cluster).

-Congratulations!
-You can now start experimenting and running your end-to-end ML workflows with Kubeflow.
+You can now start experimenting and running your end-to-end ML workflows with Kubeflow!

 ### Install individual components

-In this section, we will install each Kubeflow official component (under `apps`) and each common service (under `common`) separately, using just `kubectl` and `kustomize`.
+This section lists an installation command for each official Kubeflow component (under `apps`) and each common service (under `common`) using just `kubectl` and `kustomize`.

-If all the following commands are executed, the result is the same as in the above section of the single command installation.
+If you run all of the following commands, the end result is the same as installing everything through the [single command installation](#install-with-a-single-command).

 The purpose of this section is to:
 - Provide a description of each component and insight on how it gets installed.
 - Enable the user or distribution owner to pick and choose only the components they need.

 #### cert-manager

-cert-manager is used by many Kubeflow components to provide certificates for
+`cert-manager` is used by many Kubeflow components to provide certificates for
 admission webhooks.

-Install cert-manager:
+Install `cert-manager`:

 ```sh
 kustomize build common/cert-manager/cert-manager/base | kubectl apply -f -